 ‘Victorian Re-Encounters’

-Special issue of Victorian Poetry, co-edited with Fergus McGhee (forthcoming summer 2023)
+Special issue of Victorian Poetry, co-edited with Fergus McGhee (summer 2023)

 This special issue will explore how Victorian poetry re-encounters and is re-encountered.